 Step 7: Complete 10 reps per side per set.

 Much like hiking, the Bulgarian split squat is a unilateral exercise, which means it requires coordination and balance while also placing a greater demand on your muscles.
-Split squats are great for strengthening your lower body, core, and spinal extensor muscles, and this variation, which elevates your rear foot, increases the activation of your hamstrings, quads, and hips, which translates closely to
+Split squats are great for strengthening your lower body, core, and spinal extensor muscles.
+This variation, which elevates your rear foot, increases the activation of your hamstrings, quads, and hips, which translates closely to

 Equipment Needed: Weight bench or box, heavy dumbbell, or kettlebell.